Music

 Performing

-You will complete a solo performance and an ensemble performance (as part of a group).
+Pupils complete a solo performance and an ensemble performance through which they

 Appraising

-You will learn to discuss and appraise your own work and the work of others.
+Pupils learn to discuss and appraise their own work and the work of others.

 Component 2: Composing